dhelonious/mastodon-snap/docs/troubleshooting.md

 Check the log file at `/var/snap/mastodon-server/current/logs/postgres/postgres.log`.
 The log message may contain instructions on how to fix the problem.

-If you are unable to solve the problem, or the problem cannot be solved due to the read-only file system of the snap, try the `snap revert` command to revert to the previous revision.
+If you are unable to solve the problem, or the problem cannot be solved due to the read-only file system of the Snap, try the `snap revert` command to revert to the previous revision.

-If reverting does not work or is not possible, try `snap remove` and reinstall the snap.
+If reverting does not work or is not possible, try `snap remove` and reinstall the Snap.
 You should also make a backup of the media in `/var/snap/mastodon-server/common/media/` if you have not already done so using `mastodon-server.export`.
 After installation, the postgres database should be initialized and working.
-Stop the snap with `snap stop mastodon-server` and replace the data dir, password file and media dir with your backups and change the permissions and ownership of the postgres data dir:
+Stop the Snap with `snap stop mastodon-server` and replace the data dir, password file and media dir with your backups and change the permissions and ownership of the postgres data dir:

     chown -R snap_daemon:root /var/snap/mastodon-server/current/postgres/data/
     find /var/snap/mastodon-server/current/postgres/data/ -type f -exec chmod 600 {} \;